 4 Questions to Ask About RSV (Respiratory Syncytial Virus)

+Respiratory syncytial virus is a contagious respiratory virus that are affected by the all age groups.
+The majority of patients recover within a week, but rarely it worsens leading to serious medical diseases such as pneumonia and bronchiolitis.
+RSV enters the respiratory system through the nose and throat, destroying the cells in the lower respiratory tract and causing the symptoms such as fever, coughing, sneezing, runny nose, congestion, sore throat, and cough.
 If you or your loved one has a minor case of RSV (the respiratory syncytial virus), you can get treated here at Immediate Care of Oklahoma.
-For more information, call us now.
-We have 7 convenient locations all over Oklahoma to serve you.
+For more information, contact us now.
+We have convenient locations all over Oklahoma to serve you.

 However, it’s best to call ahead because viral infections like RSV can be very contagious, easily spreading to other people.
 Please call us today if you need treatment or keep reading to learn more about RSV treatment with us at Immediate Care of Oklahoma.